d1bevz/kdmid_queue_checker/README.md

 they remove your order from the queue and you have to start the process once again.

 This bot is designed to make the iterative checking process automatic and get the first nearest timeslot.
 You can set a period to check.
-If success, you will get an email from the consulate with the information about your appointment.
+If success, you will get an email from the consulate with the information about your appointment and the success file will be written in the work folder.
+There is no option of selecting the slot, if there are various.

 ## Requirements